SebastienBtr/capitrain/README.md

 To analyse sniffed data:
   * Run `python3 analyse_packets.py`, you can also provide different options, run `python3 analyse_packets.py -h` to see them
-  * If you choose the "mongo" export mode, you need complete the [variables about mongoDB](#mongodb) in the .env file
+  * If you choose the "mongo" export mode, you need to complete the [variables about mongoDB](#mongodb) in the .env file
   * By default the program will generate a `results.csv` file in the root folder

 ### Schema